apache/beam/website/www/site/content/en/documentation/io/built-in/snowflake.md

 - `csv_mapper` Specifies a function which must translate user-defined object to array of strings.
 SnowflakeIO uses a [COPY INTO <location>](https://docs.snowflake.net/manuals/sql-reference/sql/copy-into-location.html) statement to move data from a Snowflake table to Google Cloud Storage as CSV files.
 These files are then downloaded via [FileIO](https://beam.apache.org/releases/javadoc/2.3.0/index.html?org/apache/beam/sdk/io/FileIO.html) and processed line by line.
 Each line is split into an array of Strings using the [OpenCSV](http://opencsv.sourceforge.net/) library.
 The csv_mapper function job is to give the user the possibility to convert the array of Strings to a user-defined type, ie. GenericRecord for Avro or Parquet files, or custom objects.
 Example:
-{{< highlight >}}
+{{< highlight py >}}
 def csv_mapper(strings_array):
     return User(strings_array[0], int(strings_array[1])))
 {{< /highlight >}}

-- `table or query` Specifies a Snowflake table name or custom SQL query
+- `table` or `query` Specifies a Snowflake table name or custom SQL query

-- `expansion_service`: specifies URL of expansion service.

 #### Authentication parameters
 It’s required to pass one of the following combinations of valid parameters for authentication:
-- `username and password` Specifies username and password for username/password authentication method.
+- `username` and `password` Specifies username and password for username/password authentication method.

-- `private_key_path and private_key_passphrase` Specifies a path to private key and passphrase for key/pair authentication method.
+- `private_key_path` and `private_key_passphrase` Specifies a path to private key and passphrase for key/pair authentication method.

-- `raw_private_key and private_key_passphrase` Specifies a private key and passphrase for key/pair authentication method.
+- `raw_private_key` and `private_key_passphrase` Specifies a private key and passphrase for key/pair authentication method.

 - `o_auth_token` Specifies access token for OAuth authentication method.

 #### Additional parameters
-- `role`: specifies Snowflake role.
-If not specified then the user's default will be used.
+- `role` specifies Snowflake role.
+If not specified the user's default will be used.

-- `warehouse`: specifies Snowflake warehouse name.
-If not specified then the user's default will be used.
+- `warehouse` specifies Snowflake warehouse name.
+If not specified the user's default will be used.

+- `expansion_service` specifies URL of expansion service.

 ### Writing to Snowflake
 One of the functions of SnowflakeIO is writing to Snowflake tables.
-This transformation enables you to finish the Beam pipeline with an output operation that sends the user's [PCollection](https://beam.apache.org/releases/pydoc/2.20.0/apache_beam.pvalue.html#apache_beam.pvalue.PCollection) to your Snowflake database.
+This transformation enables you to finish the Beam pipeline with an output operation that sends the user's [PCollection](https://beam.apache.org/releases/pydoc/current/apache_beam.pvalue.html#apache_beam.pvalue.PCollection) to your Snowflake database.
 #### General usage
-{{< highlight >}}
+{{< highlight py>}}
-OPTIONS = [
+OPTIONS = ["--runner=FlinkRunner"]
-   "--runner=FlinkRunner",
-   "--flink_version=1.10",
-   "--flink_master=localhost:8081",
-   "--environment_type=LOOPBACK"
-]

 with TestPipeline(options=PipelineOptions(OPTIONS)) as p:
    (p